Introduction

 Why work with satellite image time series?

-Satellite images are the most comprehensive source of data about our environment.
-Covering a large area of the Earth’s surface, images allow researchers to study regional and global changes.
-Sensors capture data in multiple spectral bands to measure the physical, chemical, and biological properties of the Earth’s surface.
-By observing the same location multiple times, satellites provide data on changes in the environment and survey areas that are difficult to observe from the ground.
+Satellite imagery provides the most extensive data on our environment.
+By encompassing vast areas of the Earth’s surface, images enable researchers to analyze local and worldwide transformations.
+By observing the same location multiple times, satellites provide data on environmental changes and survey areas that are difficult to observe from the ground.
 Given its unique features, images offer essential information for many applications, including deforestation, crop production, food security, urban footprints, water scarcity, and land degradation.
+Using time series, experts improve their understanding of ecological patterns and processes.
+Instead of selecting individual images from specific dates and comparing them, researchers track change continuously [3].

 Time-first, space-later